 Victoria is Events and Campaigns Officer at Sense About Science.
 Victoria organises Sense About Science’s annual events, VoYS workshops and projects, and is part of the campaigns team which coordinates ‘Ask For Evidence’.
 She also launched the inaugural John Maddox Prize for standing up for science, a joint initiative of Nature and Sense About Science.
 Before joining the team in September 2011, Victoria worked in the mining industry and science outreach.

 Chris joined Sense About Science as Campaigns and Policy officer in October 2012.
 Chris has a PhD in plant biology from the University of Sheffield where he also completed his undergraduate masters in biological sciences.
 Prior to joining Sense About Science, Chris worked as a policy intern at the British Ecological Society and as a blog writer/researcher intern at Carbon Brief.
 Chris is supporting the Ask for Evidence and Libel Reform campaigns.

 Julia Wilson, development manager

 Julia is Development Manager at Sense About Science.
-She is responsible for Sense About Science's fundraising activities and partnerships as well as the international programme of work.
+She is responsible for Sense About Science's fundraising activities and partnerships as well as the international programme of work and communications.
 Julia launched the Ask for Evidence campaign in Boston in February 2013 and oversaw the launch of the US version of our public guide to peer review.
 She previously coordinated the Voice of Young Science programme where she headed a campaign that pressured the W.H.O. to respond to the promotion of homeopathy for serious diseases in Africa, and has held many Standing up for Science media workshops in the UK and internationally including South Africa.
 Julia has a degree in Biology from the University of Manchester and joined the Sense About Science team in April 2009.